DelNov/T-Flows/readme.md

 For turbulent flows, the velocity seen by the particles depends on the turbulence modeling approach.
-In LES, the resolved velocity field is interpolated to particle positions directly.
-When the hybrid LES/RANS model is used, only the modeled part of turbulence exists near the walls, and its effect on particles is re-introduced through one of the two stochastic models selected with keyword ```SWARM_SUBGRID_SCALE_MODEL```: ```brownian_fukagata```, a Brownian-motion-like diffusion force following the ideas of Fukagata et al., or ```discrete_random_walk```, in which particles interact with randomly sampled turbulent eddies reconstructed from the modeled quantities.
+In LES, the resolved velocity field is interpolated to particle positions directly, and no further modeling is needed.
+With RANS and hybrid models, however, a part (or all) of the turbulence is not resolved but modeled, and a particle traveling through such a field would see an unphysically smooth flow - it would never get kicked around by the eddies which the model averaged out.
+To re-introduce the effect of the unresolved turbulence on the particles, two stochastic models are implemented and selected with keyword ```SWARM_SUBGRID_SCALE_MODEL```:

+- ```brownian_fukagata``` implements the Brownian-diffusion-like force
+  model of Fukagata et al. (2004).
+In each cell, a random force is drawn from a Gaussian distribution whose standard deviation follows from the subgrid-scale kinetic energy and its dissipation rate, hence from the intensity of the unresolved turbulence.
+The force enters the particle equation of motion alongside drag and buoyancy.
+In the sources, this model is engaged together with the hybrid LES/Prandtl-layer approach.

+- ```discrete_random_walk``` implements a stochastic eddy interaction model in the spirit of discrete random walk methods (following Z. Cheng et al., 2018).
+Each particle interacts with a sequence of randomly sampled eddies whose lifetimes and length scales are reconstructed from the modeled turbulent quantities (in particular the wall-normal velocity scale of the zeta-f model), and the resulting velocity fluctuations are added to the fluid velocity seen by the particle.
+This model is engaged together with the hybrid LES/RANS (ER-HRL) model, which provides the modeled quantities it feeds on.

+If no stochastic model is selected, particles simply see the resolved (or mean) velocity field, which is also how the benchmark in this section is set up.

 Lagrangian particle tracking works in parallel too: particles which cross into buffer cells of a sub-domain are handed over to the neighboring processor.